Emma’s Teaching Style Q&A, sourced from Brooklyn Poets

 In one sentence—how would you describe your approach to teaching?

-We are all poets here because we are showing up for poetry, and I teach accordingly – I’m just as interested in what questions and ideas people come into the classroom with as I am excited to share my knowledge, perspective, and resources.
+We are all writers here because we are showing up for writing, and I teach accordingly – I’m just as interested in what questions and ideas people come into the classroom with as I am excited to share my knowledge, perspective, and resources.

 What does a typical class with you look like?

-In a typical class we read poems aloud together; then we discuss as a group what the poems are asking us to think about, how they are making us feel, what we notice about the form and content’s relationship, and chat about whatever else comes up as we get into it.
+In a typical class we read aloud together; then we discuss as a group what the writing is asking us to think about, how it’s making us feel, what we notice about the form and content’s relationship, and chat about whatever else comes up as we get into it.
 After we read and talk, I like to introduce a prompt and invite everyone to spend some time writing.
 I always offer space to share some of what you wrote or what came up for you emotionally and creatively as you were writing near the end of workshop.

 What do you hope students will take away from classes with you?